That-Dev-Girl-Sites/jhalabi.com/_posts/2017-07-03-my-first-iui-rollercoaster.md

 layout: post
 title: "My first IUI rollercoaster"
 date: "2017-07-03"
+redirect_from: "/blog/my-first-iui-rollercoaster"
 categories:
   - pregnancy
 tags:
   - conception
+excerpt: I made the choice to become a single mother after years of debating this.
 ---

 For those of you who don't know _(and many people don't)_, I made the choice to become a single mother after years of debating this.
 My first actual attempt happened on June 17.